 Yes, and no. Traveling has indeed become very expensive recently.
 But then again, there are always cheaper alternatives: cheaper flights, cheaper rental cars, and cheaper hotels.
 Or, if it’s really above the budget, alternative destinations…

 The truth is, you probably won’t.
-If you want to travel, then just do it.
+If you want to travel with kids, then just do it.

-It might be difficult to book a complete road trip for a certain destination last minute, but don’t let that stop you – you can always inform about the possibilities.
+It might be difficult to book a complete road trip to a certain destination last minute, but don’t let that stop you – you can always inform about the possibilities.

 Alternatively, look for another destination.
 You may be lucky to find some last-minute deals for the flights and hotels and travel to the places you didn’t even think about in the first place.

-Something to think about: if you really want to make a nice trip, but are too late to make your own arrangements or don’t know where to start, look for a group tour instead.
+TIP: If you really want to make a nice trip, but are too late to make your own arrangements or don’t know where to start, look for a group tour or package deal instead.
 They usually have plane seats and hotels reserved in advance and you might even be lucky to get a discount if they really want to get the group going.

-While not my first choice when it comes to traveling with children, group tours can be the perfect way to travel and see the world for first-time travellers, singles, or for people who just want to enjoy their vacation and have nothing to worry about.
+While not my first choice when it comes to traveling with children, group tours can be the perfect way to travel and see the world for first-time travelers, singles, or people who just want to enjoy their vacation and have nothing to worry about.

-We never took our kids on a group tour, but years ago we travelled to China and India on an organised tour and just recently I spent a week in Iceland with a small group.
+We never took our kids on a group tour, but years ago we traveled to China and India on an organized tour and I once visited Iceland in winter with a small group.
 Sometimes it’s just easier and it’s not always more expensive.